zARODz11z/Patrick_Yum_Run/README.md

 - [Author Info](#author-info)
 ---
 ## Description
-SI Board Game is a Unity WebGL game that allows Supplemental Instruction leaders to gamify their exam reviews remotely by logging user data and simulating peronalized boards for study.
-Using Unity as the frontend with PHP and MySQL in the backend users data is persistant.
-Users can create and login using HTTPS-based user authentication with hashed passwords.
-Database supports (CRUD) Create, read, update, and delete operations.
+Patrick's Yum Run is a Unity WebGL game that challenges the player to dodge fishing hooks and jelly fish while picking up krabby patties along the way.
+The game incorporates Blender 3D models, UV Maps, and animations within Unity.
+The game uses MySQL and PHP to create a high score leaderboard.
+The leaderboard supports **CRUD, create, read, update, and delete.**
 #### Technologies
 - C#
 - PHP
 - Unity
 - Google Cloud Platform
 - MySQL
+- Blender
 ---
 ## User Stories
-* [x] User can **Create a unique account with hashed passwords and an email** to recieve confirmation codes
+* [x] User can **Play** the game and interact with the in-game entities
-* [x] User can **Login with their account** from the login page
+* [x] User can **Pick up** krabby patties which adds on to their score
-* [x] User can **Update account password** by recieving a reset email
+* [x] User can **Lose** by running into a jelly fish or a fishing hook
-* [x] User can **Create and save** up to 3 personalized study boards
-* [x] User can **reopen saved** study boards
-* [x] User can **Edit** the study board by inserting questions, and images
+* [x] User can **compete** for the top of the leaderboard amoung other players
-* [x] User can **Play** their study board game
 ---
 ## Video Walkthrough
 Here's a walkthrough of implemented user stories: